 As an event professional there are a number of potential causes for stress.
-Like we have previously mentioned, one person’s source of healthy pressure can be another’s source of stress depending on the circumstances.
-The following are some of the more common causes of stress for event professionals:
+Aspreviously mentioned, one person’s source of healthy pressure can be another’s source of stress depending on the circumstances.
+We’ve looked at what makes events stressful for event professionals.

 The simple truth is that event professionals often don’t have sufficient time to plan and manage their event.
 There is a fine line between a healthy amount of deadline pressure to simply not having enough time – it is the latter that can be detrimental to your health.
 Within the event industry, lead times are getting increasingly shorter.
 Short lead times means you have less time to complete all the tasks you need to and find yourself working towards ever tighter deadlines.

 In these situations, you need to be honest with yourself and your client about what you can deliver within the time frame.
-It is often the other people you have to organise like speakers and performers that may not be able to operate to a such short lead times.
+It is often the other teams you have to organise, like speakers and performers, that may not be able to operate to such short lead times.
 If something isn’t possible within the timeframe, then be upfront with the client – this can provoke a conversation about ensuring you have the resource and additional support required to meet the deadline.

 With short lead times, you also have more pressure in regards to event attendance.
 Many people may already be busy on the date of your event and it is hard to build the required buzz to secure audiences in a short space of time.

 When you are working to a short lead time, the tendency is to work long hours, including weekends and skip lunch breaks.
 In the long run this can lead to more stress and an inability to function.
 Many event professionals highlight how difficult it is to work long hours with insufficient breaks, so try to factor in a lunch break during your day – one away from your desk.